Family, domestic and sexual violence

 • provide education and training to GPs and other primary care providers.
 This will help ensure better care for victim-survivors through improved recognition, response and referral

-• establish ‘service integrators’ to act as a conduit between primary care and specialist family, domestic and sexual services across Tasmania.
+• establish ‘service integrators’ to act as a conduit between GPs and specialist family, domestic and sexual violence support services across Tasmania.

 The responsibilities of service integrators will include: